Mt. Hood Kiwanis Camp

 The Kiwanis Camp Capstone (or elective) is a two week supervised and supportive summer experience that serves campers with a variety of abilities/disabilities.
 In a small team of professionals and fellow students, help those with disabilities have fun fishing, hiking, rock-climbing, canoeing, horseback riding and camping.

-Students attend a training session May 17, and then spend two weeks as a counselor at the Mt.
-Hood Kiwanis Camp.
-The two-week sessions correspond to weeks 1-2, 3-4, 5-6, and 7-8 of PSU’s summer session (see dates here).
+Students attend a training session on April 8th or May 21st, depending on registration, and then spend two weeks as a counselor at Mt.
+Hood Kiwanis camp.
+The two-week sessions correspond to weeks 1-2, 3-4, 5-6, and 7-8 of PSU’s summer session (see course session dates here).
 Room and board are included and tuition remains the same as any other course.

 What you do